Rai stones: Archaeological and anthropological evidence

 It is unknown how long the rai stones have been used in Yap.
 Flat rocks up to 2000 years old have been found there, but the oldest does not resemble today's rai stones, and how they were used is not known.

 An alternative hypothesis for the origin of rai stones is that they may have evolved from smaller carved beads.
 Two disks (without holes) measuring 3.5 cm and 11.2 cm were found and radiocarbon-dated 1636±200 and 1756±200 respectively.
 However, the relationship between these objects and the rai stones is unclear.

 Calcite speleothems do not occur on the Yap islands, which consist mostly of metamorphic rock rather than limestone.
-However, there are small veins of marble, a crystalline calcite rocks of metamorphic origin, that has a sparkling appearance similar to that of the Palau flowstones.
+However, there are small veins of marble, a crystalline calcite rock of metamorphic origin, that has a sparkling appearance similar to that of the Palau flowstones.
 It has been conjectured that the Yapese originally came to value crystalline calcite from these sources before discovering the much more abundant deposits in the Palau caves.

 Archaeologists have identified quarries used by the Yapese in a relatively small region of Palau, spanning the southern end of Babeldaob and the northern part of Koror.
 Some rai stones were found elsewhere in Palau, but the quarries, if any, had not been found as of 2006.
 Excavations were carried out at the quarries of Omis Cave on the island of Oreor, Chelechol ra Orrak and Upper Orrak on the island of Orrak, and Metuker ra Bisech on the island of the same name.
 The first two sites, caves/coves that open on the beach, appear to have been exploited before contact with Europeans, although the dates could not be determined.
 The other two sites are located uphill, some distance from the beach.
 Quarrying at Metuker ra Bisech appears to have started only around 1700 CE, after the Yapese acquired iron tools.
 A large stone (3.5 m diameter, 20 cm thick) that apparently broke while being removed from the quarry at Metuker ra Bisech was abandoned on the spot.